tuxtof/labs/calm/lab2/calm_workshop_lab2.rst

    sleep 2

-Here you see variables like before, but also something new:
+Here you'll find variables like before, but also something new:

 @@{MySQL.address}@@